Superhero Kindergarten: Critical response

 Alessia Santoro, of PopSugar, gave a positive review, saying "it's the perfect show for superhero-loving parents and their kids to enjoy together".

 Ratings

-The first two episodes were watched by over 2 million viewerm with an average watch time of 6 minutes.
+The first two episodes were watched by over 2 million viewers.
 By May 3, 2021, the first three episodes surpassed 9 million views.
 Andy Heyward, chairman and CEO of Genius Brands, discussed the episodes' ratings, by saying "this breaks every record for us on the channel and goes beyond our wildest expectation for the series weekend debut.
 In the new world of streaming media, it's hard to compare apples to oranges, but if Superhero Kindergarten were a feature movie, we would be doing cartwheels with this 'opening weekend box office'".

-Average watch time perview 6 minutes.
-According to andys press release giving hours watched updates.